saminiir/saminiir.github.io/_drafts/2016-04-25-lets-code-tcp-ip-stack-3-tcp-handshake.markdown

 Lastly, the TCP implementation has to have a timer for knowing when to give up on establishing a connection.
 Attempts are made to re-establish the connection, usually with an exponential backoff, but once the maximum retries or the time threshold is met, the connection is deemed to be non-existant.

+# TCP Options

+The last field in the TCP header segment is reserved for possible TCP options.
+The original specification provided three options, but later specifications have added many more.
+Next, we'll look at the most common options.

+The _Maximum Segment Size_ (MSS) option informs the maximum TCP segment size the TCP implementation is willing to receive.
+The typical value for this is 1460 bytes in IPv4.

+The _Selective Acknowledgment_ (SACK) option optimizes the scenario when many packets are lost in transmit and the receiver's window of data is filled with "holes".
+To remedy the resulting degraded throughput, a TCP implementation can inform the sender of the specific packets it did not receive with SACK.
+Thus, the sender receives the information about this in a more straight-forward manner than with the basic accumulating acknowledment scheme.

+The _Window Scale_ option increases the limited 16-bit window size.
+Namely, if both sides include this option in their handshake segments, the window size is multiplied with this scale.
+Having bigger window sizes are mainly important for bulk data transfer.

+The _Timestamps_ option allows the sender to place a timestamp into the TCP segment, which then can be used to calculate the RTT for each ACK segment.
+This information can then be used to calculate the TCP retransmission timeout.

 # Testing the TCP Handshake